cryptonlx/crypto/readme.md

   - Consider service availability/maintainability for massive operations.
     - Upgrade in-mem cache to Redis so that server is stateless.
     - Set rate limiting per endpoint basis to stabilise server.
-  - Support for asynchronous communications
+  - Support for asynchronous services.
-    - For example, notify on operation success, balance change etc.
+    - For example, notify on operation fail/success, balance change etc.
 - Payload selection
   - List responses should have pagination parameters to return subset as result.
 - Greater API Flexibility
   - Currency Value and Unit Type
     - Support for cross-currency transfer.
-    - Decide on value type assignment in PostgreSQL.
+    - Decide on better value type assignment in PostgreSQL.
 There are a few options to choose from:
       - Multiply value by 1000x and store as `bigint`.
       - Store as floating point.
       - Store as `money`.